 - (1) Clearing agency Today, the definition of clearing agency applies only to The Canadian Depository for Securities Limited (CDS).
-The definition takes into account the fact that securities regulatory authorities in Ontario and Québec currently recognize or otherwise regulate clearing agencies in Canada under provincial securities legislation.6 The functional meaning of clearing agency can be found in the securities legislation of certain jurisdictions.7 - (2) Custodian While investment assets are sometimes held directly by investors, most are held on behalf of the investor by or through securities accounts maintained with a financial institution or dealer.
+The definition takes into account the fact that securities regulatory authorities in Ontario and Quebec currently recognize or otherwise regulate clearing agencies in Canada under provincial securities legislation.
+The functional meaning of clearing agency can be found in the securities legislation of certain jurisdictions. - (2) Custodian While investment assets are sometimes held directly by investors, most are held on behalf of the investor by or through securities accounts maintained with a financial institution or dealer.
 The definition of custodian includes both a financial institution (non-dealer custodian) and a dealer acting as custodian (dealer custodian).
 Most institutional investors, such as pension and mutual funds, hold their assets through custodians that are prudentially-regulated financial institutions.
 However, others (like hedge funds) often maintain their investment assets with dealers under so-called prime-brokerage arrangements.
-A financial institution or dealer in Canada need not necessarily have a direct contractual relationship with an institutional investor to be considered a custodian of portfolio assets of the institutional investor for the purposes of the Instrument if it is acting as sub-custodian to a global custodian or international central securities depository. - (3) Institutional investor -A client of a dealer that has been granted DAP/RAP trading privileges is an institutional investor.
-This will likely be the case whenever a client's investment assets are held by or through securities accounts maintained with a custodian instead of the client's dealer that executes its trades.
+A financial institution or dealer in Canada need not necessarily have a direct contractual relationship with an institutional investor to be considered a custodian of portfolio assets of the institutional investor for the purposes of the Instrument if it is acting as sub-custodian to a global custodian or international central securities depository. - (3) Institutional investor An individual can be an "institutional investor" if the individual has been granted DAP/RAP trading privileges (i.e., he or she has a DAP/RAP account with a dealer).
+This will likely be the case whenever an individual's investment assets are held by or through securities accounts maintained with a custodian instead of the individual's dealer that executes his or her trades.
 While the expression "institutional trade" is not defined in the Instrument, we use the expression in this Companion Policy to mean broadly any DAP/RAP trade. - (4) DAP/RAP trade The concepts delivery against payment and receipt against payment are generally understood by the industry.
 They are also defined terms in the Notes and Instructions (Schedule 4) to the Joint Regulatory Financial Questionnaire and Report of the Canadian SROs.
 All DAP/RAP trades, whether settled by a non-dealer custodian or a dealer custodian, are subject to the requirements of Part 3 of the Instrument.
-The definition of DAP/RAP trade excludes a trade for which settlement is made on behalf of a client by a custodian that is also the dealer that executed the trade. - (5) Trade-matching party An institutional investor, whether Canadian or foreign-based, may be a trade-matching party.
-As such, it, or its adviser that is acting for it in processing a trade, should enter into a trade-matching agreement or policies should, at a minimum, indicate the method used to allocate the following: (i) price and commission among client orders when trades are bunched or blocked; (ii) block trades and initial public offerings (IPOs) among client accounts, and (iii) block trades and IPOs among client orders that are partially filled, such as on a pro-rata basis.
-The fairness policies should also address any other situation where investment opportunities must be allocated.
+The definition of DAP/RAP trade excludes a trade for which settlement is made on behalf of a client by a custodian that is also the dealer that executed the trade. - (5) Trade-matching party An institutional investor, whether Canadian or foreign-based, is a trade-matching party.
+As such, it or its adviser would be required to enter into a trade-matching agreement or provide a trade-matching statement under Part 3 of the Instrument.
+A custodian that settles a trade on behalf of an institutional investor is also a trade-matching party and must enter into a trade-matching agreement or provide a trade-matching statement.
+However, a foreign global custodian or international central securities depository that holds Canadian portfolio assets through a local Canadian sub-custodian would not normally be considered a trade-matching party